Intellectual property protection of video games: Idea/expression distinction

-There is a long established Copyright principle called the idea–expression distinction, where Copyright is meant to protect a creator’s unique expression, without giving anyone a monopoly on a broader idea.
+There is a long established Copyright principle called the idea–expression distinction, where Copyright is meant to protect a creator's unique expression, without giving anyone a monopoly on a broader idea.
 The US Copyright Office specifically states that “Copyright does not protect the idea for a game, its name or title, or the method or methods for playing it.
 Nor does copyright protect any idea, system, method, device, or trademark material involved in developing, merchandising, or playing a game.”

 The idea-expression distinction is related to other Copyright principles and doctrines.
 One is the merger doctrine, where an idea can only be expressed in one way.
 The courts will not recognize Copyright protection in any expression that is inseparable from a larger idea, since it would effectively grant a monopoly over that idea.
 Another related concept is scènes à faire (French for "scenes to be made"), where certain generic elements are considered essential to a fictional setting, and should not eligible for Copyright protection.
 For example, the necessity of a baseball in a baseball game would be uncopyrightable as a scènes à faire.

 Courts have applied the idea-expression distinction to numerous copyright disputes, starting with the 1981 case Atari v.
 Amusement World.
-Despite finding that Meteors copied the idea for Atari’s Asteroids game, the court ruled that none of the similarities were protected by copyright, since these elements were “unavoidable” in making a game about “a spaceship combatting space rocks”.
+Despite finding that Meteors copied the idea for Atari's Asteroids game, the court ruled that none of the similarities were protected by copyright, since these elements were “unavoidable” in making a game about “a spaceship combatting space rocks”.
 Atari v.
 Philips was another early ruling, where courts granted a preliminary injunction to stop sales of K.C.
 Munchkin! due to its similarities with Pac-Man.
 Later courts have ruled that many game elements cannot be protected by copyright.
 In both Data East USA, Inc. v.
 Epyx, Inc. and Capcom U.S.A.
 Inc. v.
 Data East Corp., the courts did not recognize copyright protection in many game mechanics and character designs that were seen as essential to creating a martial arts themed fighting game.
 In later cases such as Tetris Holding, LLC v.
 Xio Interactive, Inc. and Spry Fox, LLC v.
-Lolapps, Inc., courts have recognized copyright infringement where there is evidence that one game copied another’s unique expression, more than just imitating the general idea.
+Lolapps, Inc., courts have recognized copyright infringement where there is evidence that one game copied another's unique expression, more than just imitating the general idea.

 Substantial similarity test

 In Atari v.
-North American Philips Consumer Electronics Corp.
-(1982) the 7th Circuit wrote that "no plagiarist can excuse the wrong by showing how much of his work he did not pirate."
-This was said in the context of the fact that, "while a game is not protectable by copyright as such, this kind of work of authorship is protectable at least to a limited extent as long as the particular form in which it is expressed provides something new or additional over the idea" and that while two works may not be the same in many regards, if parts/components of the second work or wholly or substantially copied or like the first work, it is copyright infringement.
+Philips (1982) the 7th Circuit wrote that "no plagiarist can excuse the wrong by showing how much of his work he did not pirate."
+This was said in the context of the fact that, "while a game is not protectable by copyright as such, this kind of work of authorship is protectable at least to a limited extent as long as the particular form in which it is expressed provides something new or additional over the idea" and that while two works may not be the same in many regards, if parts/components of the second work are wholly or substantially copied or like the first work, it is copyright infringement.